helium/HIP/0074-mobile-poc-modeled-coverage-rewards.md

 The proposed new algorithm for MOBILE Reward calculation in the MOBILE Oracle is as follows:

-1. Supply declared transmitter power of each Radio and its location to the Obstruction Data Oracle.</li>
+1. Supply declared transmitter power of each Radio and its location to the Obstruction Data Oracle.
-1. Get all hexes that have coverage from Outdoor Radios based on the information returned by Obstruction Data Oracle.</li>
+1. Get all hexes that have coverage from Outdoor Radios based on the information returned by Obstruction Data Oracle.
-1. Based on the location of Indoor Radios, get all hexes with Indoor coverage and all adjacent hexes to the hex where Indoor radios are located.</li>
+1. Based on the location of Indoor Radios, get all hexes with Indoor coverage and all adjacent hexes to the hex where Indoor radios are located.
-1. Use projected signal loss information from Obstruction Data Oracle to determine the potential signal strength level of each Outdoor Radio in each hex.</li>
+1. Use projected signal loss information from Obstruction Data Oracle to determine the potential signal strength level of each Outdoor Radio in each hex.
 1. For each hex, get at most 5 Outdoor Radios with the top signal strength of the same level.
 If there are more than 5 Radios with the same signal strength level, use the *coverage_claim_time* value to determine the top 5 oldest installations. *coverage_claim_time* is the time when the Radio received the spectrum access grant for the first time.
-To prevent rewarding “dead” Radios, we propose to reset *coverage_claim_time* if the Radio was not heartbeating for more than 72 hours, and use the time of the last Heartbeat as new *coverage_claim_time*.</li>
+To prevent rewarding “dead” Radios, we propose to reset *coverage_claim_time* if the Radio was not heartbeating for more than 72 hours, and use the time of the last Heartbeat as new *coverage_claim_time*.
-1. Get max 5 Indoor Radios using the same approach as above for Outdoor Radios.<li>
+1. Get max 5 Indoor Radios using the same approach as above for Outdoor Radios.
-1. Based on Tables 1 and 2, sum up all estimated coverage points earned by each Radio in all hexes and multiply that by *speedtest_multiplier* for each Radio.</li>
+1. Based on Tables 1 and 2, sum up all estimated coverage points earned by each Radio in all hexes and multiply that by *speedtest_multiplier* for each Radio.
-1. Divide the total number of MOBILE emitted during the Rewards Period by the sum of multiples of *estimated_reward_point* and *speedtest_multiplier* for each Radios to determine reward per one estimated_reward_point for Radio with Acceptable Speed Test.</li>
+1. Divide the total number of MOBILE emitted during the Rewards Period by the sum of multiples of *estimated_reward_point* and *speedtest_multiplier* for each Radios to determine reward per one estimated_reward_point for Radio with Acceptable Speed Test.
-1. Sum up all the points for each Radio and multiply that number by the MOBILE per one *estimated_reward_point* to determine the reward for each Radio.</li>
+1. Sum up all the points for each Radio and multiply that number by the MOBILE per one *estimated_reward_point* to determine the reward for each Radio.

 The new formula for Reward calculation per Radio: